Green Tea Catechins Antioxidant

-Ever wonder why people keep talking about green tea catechins antioxidant benefits?
-What's EGCG and polyphenols?
+Ever wonder why people keep talking about green tea catechins and their antioxidant benefits?
+What are EGCG and polyphenols?

-Polyphenol is the single largest group of tea constituents found in tea.
-It contains a large variety of compounds, of which the most beneficial are the flavonoids.
+Polyphenols are the single largest group of tea constituents found in tea.
+This group contains a large variety of compounds, of which the most beneficial are the flavonoids.

 They modify our body's reaction to allergens,